wederribas/items-catalog/README.md

 $ ./compose-up.sh
 ```

+**ATTENTION:** The application build could take a while to be ready after running the compose command.
+It may take some minutes to the Web App or the API to be accessible.
+Keep reloading until ready ;-).

 If you want to build the React app into your own computer (for testing, or to debug something in Webpack) you will need to remove the webapp from the docker-compose build, and follow the steps below to get the web app running locally:

 ```